Buying flat pack furniture is an affordable and stylish way to furnish your home. But is it right for you and what are the environmental impacts?

 As mentioned above, off the shelf furniture is made from medium density fibreboard, that is comprised of inferior wood and off cuts from sawmills.

 Some eco-friendly manufacturers use waste wood to create medium density fibreboard.

 However, other manufacturers use a formaldehyde-based glue to bond the wood fibres together which is toxic and can be harmful to the environment.

 “The final product is not that eco-friendly because a formaldehyde-based glue is often used to bond the wood fibres together.
 On the good side, efforts are made to produce SDF, which is made by using a less toxic type of glue, called MDI.” - Thomas / Flat Pack Mates

-Flat pack furniture is often transported in bulk to the end user, who might be located at a significant distance from where the products are originally made.
+Although flat pack furniture is easy to move, it is often transported in bulk to the end user who might be located far away from where the products are originally made.
 This makes the furniture piece less sustainable than locally produced hand-made furniture.

-Flat-pack furniture is desirable for its cost and accessibility, despite that it comes with some design disadvantages.
-Its mass production process has an adverse effect on the environment but steps have been made towards creating more eco-friendly MDF materials from recycled wood and by using non-toxic adhesives.
-The sustainable policy of the company is implemented throughout all levels, from basic manufacturing, to launching sustainable IKEA shops.
+Flat-pack furniture is low cost and easily accessible, but it has some disadvantages.
+Its mass production process has an adverse effect on the environment.
+However, steps have been made towards creating more eco-friendly MDF materials from recycled wood and by using non-toxic adhesives.

 We hope that manufacturers will keep making improvements and flat pack furniture sustainability will become the norm!